- Check Flight Statuses – Before you leave for the airport, check flight statuses or sign up for flight alerts.

 - Gifts – Wrapped gifts are permitted in checked or carry-on baggage.
 However, if a wrapped gift alarms the security screening equipment, appears to have been tampered with, or poses other security concerns, it may need to be unwrapped for additional screening.
 Consider using a gift bag instead of traditional wrapping paper to simplify the screening process for gifts.

 In addition, passengers may be asked to remove other select items from carry-on bags to help expedite the screening process.
-Other items such as food products may require additional screening because of how it can appear on the screening machine.
+Other items such as food products and footwear may require additional screening because of how it can appear on the screening machine.
 Passengers will receive specific instructions from TSA officers if necessary.

 For more information about the Fairbanks International Airport visit www.fai.alaska.gov.